Detroit Michigan Cannabis Dispensaries — Motor City Guide

 Look For

 Single-origin, single-pressing, cold-cured.
-The top of the rosin pyramid.
+The top of the rosin pyramid — what Michigan's best connoisseur buyers measure everything against.

 Full-spectrum live rosin from fresh-frozen flower.
-Entry point to the 710 experience.
+The accessible entry point to the 710 experience without the Persy premium.

 True solventless rosin in a cart.
-The discreet version of the dab.
+All the 710 flavor, none of the setup.
+The discreet Detroit dab.

 Know the City